ig-kh/NVIDIA_HSE-OFFLINE-ASR-CONFORMER/README.md

 cat audio_spec.txt
 ```
 ![ffmpeg_2](https://user-images.githubusercontent.com/122811954/226694732-937245a0-0fbf-48ef-9d6a-01a052462699.png)

-Now we obtained all necessary information about sample.
-After acomplishing the next step - recording own sample, we will convert it accordingly to newly aquired information on desired audio format.

 To sum up, these parameters are our restrictions (Table below contains values and description for each parameter to ease further understanding of convertation and the process config):